Blumlaut/EasyAdmin/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+# WARNING: IF YOU DO NOT FILL OUT OR REMOVE THE TEMPLATE YOUR ISSUE WILL GET LOCKED!

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]